By Rick Steves

-Spaniards, who consider themselves accepting and not racist, claim that in maintaining such a tight community, the Roma segregate themselves.
-The Roma call Spaniards payos ("whites").
+Many Spaniards, including some who consider themselves accepting and anti-racist, claim that in maintaining such a tight community, the Roma segregate themselves.
+The Roma call Spaniards payos (whites).
 Recent mixing of Roma and payos has given birth to the term gallipavo (rooster-duck), although who's who depends upon whom you ask.

 Sacromonte has one main street.
 Camino del Sacromonte is lined with caves primed for tourists and restaurants ready to fight over the bill.
 (Don't come here expecting to get a deal on anything.)
 Intriguing lanes run above and below this main drag.

 A long flamenco tradition exists in Granada.
 Sacromonte is a good place to see zambra, a flamenco variation with a more Oriental feel in which the singer also dances.
-Two popular — or at least well-established — zambra venues are Zambra Cueva del Rocio (Camino del Sacromonte 70) and María la Canastera (Camino del Sacromonte 89).
-I'd just go and explore late at night (with no wallet and €30 in my pocket) rather than booking an evening through my hotel (they'll likely offer to reserve for you).
+Two popular — or at least well-established — zambra venues are Zambra Cueva del Rocío (Camino del Sacromonte 70) and María la Canastera.
+I'd just go and explore late at night (with no wallet and €30 in my pocket) rather than booking an evening through my hotelier (many offer to make these reservations for guests).

-The Center for the Interpretation of Sacromonte (Centro de Interpretación del Sacromonte) is a kind of Roma open-air folk museum, offering an insight into Sacromonte's geology and environment, cave building, and Roma crafts, food, and musical traditions (with English explanations).
+The Centro de Interpretación del Sacromonte is a kind of Roma open-air folk museum, offering an insight into Sacromonte's geology and environment, cave building, and Roma crafts, food, and musical traditions (with English explanations).
 There are also great views over Granada and the Alhambra.
 As you wander, imagine this in the 1950s, when it was still a bustling community of Roma cave-dwellers.
 Today, higher up, hippies squat in abandoned caves.
-The center also features flamenco shows and classical guitar concerts in its wonderfully scenic setting (details at TI).
-You'll find it 300 yards up the steep hill from the Venta el Gallo restaurant on the main Sacromonte lane (Barranco de los Negros).
-The closest a taxi can get you is the Venta el Gallo restaurant.
-From there, you climb on foot, following the signs.
+The center also features flamenco shows and classical guitar concerts in its wonderfully scenic setting.